Kimbsy/clunk/README.md

 ## Sprites

-Take a look at the `examples/basic-sprite` game.
+Take a look at the [basic-sprite](/examples/basic-sprite) example game.

 A sprite has a position, a velocity and a number of other fields for managing collision detection and animation as appropriate.
 Each built-in sprite function takes at least the `:sprite-group` (any keyword) and an `[x y]` position vector.